mbwatson/bdc-mockup/src/data/platforms/gen3.md

 - Tools and features for performing multiple-variant and single-variant association studies including:
     + Annotation Explorer for variant aggregations
     + Cloud-optimized Genesis R package workflows in Common Workflow Language
-+ Cohort creation by searching phenotype data
+- Cohort creation by searching phenotype data
     + Use PIC-SURE API for searching phenotype data
     + Search by known dbGaP identifiers
-    + Perform easy interactive analysis and manipulation of phenotype data using Rstudio and Jupyterlab Notebooks built directly into the platform
+- Perform easy interactive analysis and manipulation of phenotype data using Rstudio and Jupyterlab Notebooks built directly into the platform
 - Hosted TOPMed data  you can combine with your own data on AWS or Google Cloud
-- Billing and administrative controls to help your research funding go further - avoid forgotten instances, abort infinite loops, get usage breakdowns by project.
+- Billing and administrative controls to help your research funding go further &mdash; avoid forgotten instances, abort infinite loops, get usage breakdowns by project.